Our Methodology

 Solar Energy and Loan Fund (SELF)

-SELF is an independent, non-profit, community-based lending organization focused on financing home renovations that promote energy efficiency, storm protection, water conservation and disability products.
+SELF is an independent, non-profit, community-based lending organization focused on financing home renovations that promote energy efficiency, storm protection, water conservation, and disability products.

 Energy Communities